zankhana46/MLOps_labs/Mlflow_lab/READMe.md

-# 🎮 Video Game Blockbuster Prediction - MLflow Project
+# 🎮 Video Game Blockbuster Prediction - MLflow Lab

 A complete end-to-end MLOps pipeline using MLflow to predict whether a video game will be a blockbuster (>1M sales) based on platform, year, genre, and publisher.